 In many ways, moving to the reserved powers model is not a major change at all, and is certainly not the panacea to solve all the issues that were raised with us.
 It will not in itself change the powers that Wales has, but the process of deciding where powers sit will need to be reassessed and a new Act carefully drafted that will delineate precisely the powers to be reserved to Westminster, with those not reserved passing to Cardiff.
-This cleaning of the Welsh legislative stables will be therapeutic in itself.
+This cleansing of the Welsh legislative stables will be therapeutic in itself.
+You could say that the process will flush out anomalies - if you will pardon the pun after recent speculation about devolution of hunting!

 The idea of a move to reserved powers was resisted by the previous Secretary of State, but I am very pleased to say that it has now been accepted by all three Westminster parties.
-The present Government has undertaken to come forward with detailed proposals by St David's Day - March $1^{\rm st}$ 2015.

-One argument against a move to the reserved powers model will be of particular interest to an audience of lawyers.
+The present Government has undertaken to come forward with detailed proposals by St David's Day.
+One argument against a move to the reserved powers model will be of particular interest to any of you who are lawyers.
 This is the argument that it is not possible to do so without creating a separate jurisdiction for Wales.
 This is both because it is argued there is no such concept as the law of Wales as distinct from the law of England and Wales, and because it would be next to impossible to reserve fundamental principles of civil law, or the criminal law in its broadest sense.